Eldoret: Points of interest

-Champions Monument

-The Champions Monument is situated at the junction of Kaptagat and Nairobi roads and was erected in honour of retired, elite and upcoming athletes in the country.
-The bronze monument, erected by Mediheal Group of Hospitals, depicts two female athletes and two male athletes attached on a world map running towards different directions.
-One of the males is holding an Olympic torch in one hand while the rest have their hands raised up as a sign of victory.
-It also has an image of a male athlete mounted on the top draped in the Kenyan flag.
+Located at the intersection of Kaptagat and Nairobi roads, the Champions Monument is a statue honoring Kenyan athletes.
+The bronze monument, erected by Mediheal Group of Hospitals and Athletics Kenya, depicts four athletes around a globe, two male and two female, all running in different directions.
+One male runner carries an Olympic torch, while the others have their arms raised in a V sign for victory.
+A fifth athlete stands atop the globe draped in the Kenyan flag.

-Chepkiit Waterfalls

-Located some 25 km away from Eldoret at a point where the River Sosiani plunges 100 m from the plateau and over a granite escarpment is the Chepkiit Waterfalls.
-Located in Nand County, the name loosely translates to "view from above" and it features four viewpoints which are favorite locations for picnics and bird-seeing excursions.
+Located in Nandi County, some 25 km away from Eldoret at a point where the River Sosiani plunges 100 m from the plateau and over a granite escarpment, are the Chepkiit Waterfalls.
+The name loosely translates to "view from above" and it features four viewpoints which are favorite locations for picnics and bird-seeing excursions.
 In the past, the location was a site of the ancient practice of Sheu Morobi where very old members of the Nandi community would jump to their deaths for a variety of reasons including loneliness and so as not to burden the community.

-Wagon Hotel

-The Wagon hotel is a local institution dating to the Afrikaner period in Eldoret.
-The majority of Afrikaners who settled in Kenya made their home in Uasin Gishu, turning what was for many centuries prime pasture land into one Kenya's most productive agricultural zones.
-They made their way to Uasin Gishu in wagons and the hotel bears testament to the 'trek' made by those families as they sought a new home and as they built one.
-The hotel itself, was built in 1926 by these families as a recreational hub and is one of the oldest buildings in town.
-It has pictures of the wagons of the Great Treks — as the journeys from South Africa to Kenya were known then, and a dining area shaped like an elongated railway wagon with a looped roof.
-It also features a modern casino, the only one in the North Rift region.

-Iten Viewpoint
+The Eldoret Arboretum is located next to the Kipchoge Keino stadium and is jointly managed by the County Government of Uasin Gishu and the Kenya Forest Service (KFS).
+The arboretum hosts a Wall of Fame that features the names of legendary and elite Kenyan athletes, most of whom come from the surrounding regions.
+The Wall of Fame is styled as four pillars each holding the names scripted across four categories; Olympians, World Champions, World Cross Country champions and marathon greats.

-Situated north-east of Eldoret at the high altitude of 2,400 m above sea level, the small town of Iten is known for its regional honey, being home to training camps for international athletes and the unparalleled viewpoints of the Great Rift Valley.
-The viewpoint offers spectacular views of natural landmarks such as Kerio valley, Lake Kamnarok, Kerio River with its crocodiles, Tugen Hills and Cherangani Hills.
-Iten viewpoint allows you to see more of the Great Rift Valley than any other place in Africa.
+Situated north-east of Eldoret at the high altitude of 2,400 m above sea level, the small town of Iten is known for its regional honey, being home to training camps for international athletes and the viewpoints of the Great Rift Valley.
+The Iten Viewpoint offers views of natural landmarks such as Kerio valley, Lake Kamnarok, Kerio River with its crocodiles, Tugen Hills and Cherangani Hills.
+Iten viewpoint allows visitors to see more of the Great Rift Valley than any other place in Africa.

-Eldoret Daima Plaza

-At 26 floors and 70 m tall, this is the tallest building in Kenya west of Nairobi and stands as a landmark of the town.
+At 26 floors and 70 m tall, Daima Towers is the tallest building in Kenya west of Nairobi and stands a landmark of the town.
 It was built by the Moi University Pension Scheme and was opened in 2016.
+The building features a rooftop restaurant as well as a variety of boutiques and office spaces.